-1. CHEC Site: 2.
-Unique Patient ID: YY (e.g. 99Z24001) (CHEC site #) (year) (case number) 3.
-Date of birth:/ Age DD MMM YYYY Age DD MMM YYYY 4.
-Sex: 🗆 Male 🗆 Female 🗆 Unknown 5a.
-Date of positive culture:// DD MMM YYYY 5b.
-Was this patient known to have C. auris identified in a previous surveillance year?
-Yes if possible, please specify surveillance year(s): 6a.
-Type of isolate: Clinical isolate Screening isolate 6b.
-If CLINICAL ISOLATE , please indicate the site of isolation as reported by the laboratory: Not applicable - screening isolate Blood Sputum Skin/soft tissue Urine Ear swab Cerebrospinal fluid (CSF) Bronchoalveolar lavage (BAL) Stool Other, specify:
+1. CHEC Site:

+2. Unique Patient ID:

+3. Date of birth:

+4. Sex: Male Female Unknown

+5a.
+Date of positive culture: DD MMM YYYY

+5b.
+Was this patient known to have C. auris identified in a previous surveillance year? □ Yes • if possible, please specify surveillance year(s): • If possible, please specify the CNISP PID (if available): □ No □ Unable to determine

+6a.
+Type of isolate: □ Clinical isolate □ Screening isolate

+6b.
+If CLINICAL ISOLATE, please indicate the site of isolation as reported by the laboratory: Not applicable - screening isolate Blood Sputum Skin/soft tissue Urine Ear swab Cerebrospinal fluid (CSF) Bronchoalveolar lavage (BAL) Stool Other, specify: Unknown

 6c.
-6d.
-If SCREENING ISOLATE, please indicate the site of isolation as reported by the laboratory: Not applicable Rectum Nares Pooled axilla and groin Groin Axilla Unknown Other, specify: If SCREENING ISOLATE, what was the purpose of the screening?
+If SCREENING ISOLATE, please indicate the site of isolation as reported by the laboratory: Not applicable Rectum Nares Pooled axilla and groin Groin Axilla Unknown Other, specify: 6d.
+If SCREENING ISOLATE, what was the purpose of the screening?
 Not applicable, this is a clinical isolate Contact of a newly identified case Primary screening of an at-risk patient Other, specify: 7.
-Is this isolate associated with an infection or colonization?
-Infection Colonization 8.
-Other sites of clinical and screening isolates identified in the 30 days AFTER the first isolate (please check all that apply): None identified Groin Blood Cerebrospinal fluid (CSF) Sputum Bronchoalveolar lavage (BAL) Skin/soft tissue Surgical site Urine Stool Ear swab Nares Rectum Axilla Unknown Other, specify: 9.
+Is this isolate associated with an infection or colonization? □ Infection □ Colonization □ Uncertain/undetermined 8.
+Other sites of clinical and screening isolates identified in the 30 days AFTER the first isolate (please check all that apply): None identified Groin Cerebrospinal fluid (CSF) Sputum Bronchoalveolar lavage (BAL) Skin/soft tissue Surgical site Urine Stool Ear swab Nares Rectum Axilla Unknown Other, specify: 9.
 Location of the patient in hospital on day of first positive culture?
-Inpatient ICU Medical ward Surgical ward Hematology-Oncology/Bone Marrow Transplant Other, specify: Emergency Room (ER) If the positive specimen was collected while the patient was in ER, was this patient subsequently admitted?
-Yes No Unknown
+Inpatient